NazariyDA/NazariyDA/README.md

 ### 👋Hi friends.
 Welcome to my Github Treasure! 📚

-I am Nazariy and I am found of data and the stories it can tell.
-I'm a Junior Data Analyst for whom analytics is more than just a profession — it's a mindset and a path of continuous growth.
-My goal is not just to work with numbers, but to find meaning and value in them to support informed decision-making.
+I am Nazariy and I am found of data and the stories it can tell 📄.
+I'm a Junior Data Analyst for whom analytics is more than just a profession — it's a mindset and a path of continuous growth🌱.
+My goal is not just to work with numbers, but to find meaning and value in them to support informed decision-making 🎯.
 <!--
 **NazariyDA/NazariyDA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.